jonny9066/tello-slam-and-recognition/README.md

 (The red line corresponds to distance measureemnt in the 3D world)

 ### Object Detection
 We focus on one detected object at a time when there are several in the image.
-We first compute an estimate of the current object.
-We repeat this several times for consistency.
-When we have an estimate, we check whether it collides with an already detected object.
-If so, we assume it is the same object, and update its location.
+We first compute several estimates of the current objects and check they are consistent.
+When we have a reliable estimate, we check whether it collides with an already detected object.
+If it collides, we assume it is the same object, and update its location.
 Otherwise, we add a new object coordinate to the list of detected objects.

-Considerations
-1. An object is represented as the feature points that it was detected with.
-This allows its location to be updated by ORB-SLAM during bundle adjustemnt and loop closure.
+### Object detection algorithm
+Do this with each new object detection:
+1. Ceate a candidate object point.
+    1. Get keypoints in the 2D image near the object center.
+    2. If there are enough points, initialize candidate by taking the corresponding point cloud and filtering outliers.
+This is done by checking distances from the camera and ignoring points that are too close or too far from the median.
+    3. Check consistency with last candidate.
+        1. If none, initialze points and counter and return.
+        2. Otherwise, check distance* from last candidate.
+            1. If candidates collide, then increment score counter.
+Otherwise initialize a new candidate.
+            2. When a candidate has a high enough score, proceed to the next step.
+2. Try adding a new object or update location of existing object.
+    1. Compute distance from all other objects.
+    2. If the distance is small enough, consider this a collision and update the location of the object with the location of the candidate.
+Otherwise, add the candidate as a new object.
+    3. (todo) Mark points in a special way and prevent them from being removed in BA, and unmark unnecessary points.

+*When we say we check the distance between two point clouds, we mean the distance between the average point of each.

-2. There is drift due to the nature of the ORB-SLAM algorithm.
+Regularly updating the location of the object is helpful becuase there is a drift of the scene due to the nature of the ORB-SLAM algorithm where new points are regulalrly added and old ones are removed.
 Updating the location of an object with each detection prevents it from being detected twice after the first decection drifts.
+Additionally, representing an object as the feature points that it was detected with has several advanages: (1) it allows the object's location to be updated by ORB-SLAM algorithm during bundle adjustemnt and loop closure, and (2) it makes it possible for the object to be re-detected with similar ORB features, which it might not if we chose an arbitrary point to represent it. todo-elaborate.

-The objects are mapped as follows
+The objects are mapped as follows:
 ![2dmap](https://github.com/jonny9066/tello-slam-and-recognition/blob/main/readme/2dmap.png?raw=true)
 (blue line is the camera pose nad the numbers represent the order of detection)
 The real scene for reference, where the chairs are the detected objects: